-So with the goal of maintaining and advancing our well-being let’s talk about Self-coaching.
+With the goal of maintaining and advancing our well-being consider Self-coaching.

 The general idea with coaching is to build up one’s core — your source of repose and strength.